genepattern/workshop-notebooks/README.md

 # A GenePattern Notebooks Primer

-GenePattern Notebooks are a built upon the popular Jupyter Notebooks, adding all of the functionality of the GenePattern platform to them while making them accesible to non-programmers.
+GenePattern Notebooks are built upon the popular Jupyter Notebooks, adding all of the functionality of the GenePattern platform to them while making them accesible to non-programmers.

 To begin, follow this link to register a new GenePattern account: https://notebook.genepattern.org/hub/login.